Andrija Motovunjanin

 Petar Nakic (1694-~1769), born near the town of Sibenik, and better known under his italianized name Pietro Nacchini, is one of the most important representatives of Croatian late Baroque and early Classicism.
 In various cities in northern Italy and in smaller number in Dalmatian part of Croatia (Nerezisce and Supetar on the island of Brac, the Cathedral of Rab on the island of Rab, church of St. Frane in Sibenik, Visovac covent on the Krka river) his workshop built more than 300 top quality organs (according to some data - more than 500!).
 He built sophisticated organs for the grand basilica in Padova (with 30 registers and 2 manuals), but it disappeared in the fire in 1926.
 In Croatia his organs are for example in Visovac, Sibenik, Makarska and Zaostrog.
 He also introduced some innovations in the construction of organs (tiratutti) that are in use even today, found new tonal ratios (mensura's), and founded a unique school for organ building in Venice.

 Cithara Octochorda is the most significant old collection of Latin - Croatian Church songs, published in 1701 in Vienna, reprinted in 1723 again in Vienna, and in 1757 in Zagreb.
 This impressive, monumental book contains 235 Croatian songs in the Kajkavian dialect.
-The songs were a part of the so called Zagreb church service, that was cancelled in 1878.
-A very nice web-page devoted to this jewel of Croatian culture is provided by the British Library, London.
+The songs were a part of the so called Old Zagreb Rite (the official Croatian name was Stari Zagrebacki obred, founded in the course of 11th and 12th centuries), that was cancelled in 1788 and replaced by Roman Rite.
+A short description of Cithara Octochorda is provided by the British Library, London.

 Cithara Octocorda